-ethical standards, critical appraisal and continuing personal and professional developmen Scope of Capability Assessment Methods GMP

-Professionalism includes elements of communication, professional relationships with

-patients and relatives, and self-governance as described below:

-Understands communication is a two-way process

-Is sensitive to the reactions and emotional needs of others

-Is able to communicate at all levels

-Gives accurate information and ensures comprehension, clarifies ambiguities

-Listens and hears

-Uses appropriate non-verbal communication

-Professional relationships with patients, relatives and carers

-Is caring

-Focuses on the needs of the patient, family and carers.

-Maintains trust and reassures appropriately

-• Listens

-Is polite

-Seeks the views and opinions of the patient

-Shows respect for the patient's wishes, privacy, dignity and confidentiality 1, 2, 3

-Is unprejudiced С, М 4

-Views each patient as an individual

-Self-governance

-Accepts responsibility for safe patient care, including continuity of care Shows initiative and adopts a proactive, problem-solving approach

-Manages stress

-Is decisive when action is needed

-Respects and applies ethical principles

-Promotes the highest quality of practice, education and research

-Is unbiased

-Is interested and motivated

-Seeks learning opportunities and has insight into personal educational needs,

-strengths and limitations

-Seeks help, appropriately acknowledges and learns from mistakes

-Recognises and seeks to address unprofessional behaviour in others

-Manages time and organises self effectively

-Wears appropriate attire and has good personal hygiene

-Is accessible, punctual and reliable
+Scope of Capability Assessment Methods GMP Modriodo Professionalism includes elements of communication, professional relationships with patients and relatives, and self-governance as described below: Communication Understands communication is a two-way processIs sensitive to the reactions and emotional needs of others Is able to communicate at all levelsGives accurate information and ensures comprehension, clarifies ambiguities Listens and hearsUses appropriate non-verbal communication Professional relationships with patients, relatives, and carers • Is caring Focuses on the needs of the patient, family, and carers.
+Maintains trust and reassures appropriately • Listens Is politeSeeks the views and opinions of the patient Shows respect for the patient's wishes, privacy, dignity, and confidentialityIs unprejudiced C, M 1, 2, 3, 4 Views each patient as an individual Self-governance Accepts responsibility for safe patient care, including continuity of careShows initiative and adopts a proactive, problem-solving approach Manages stressIs decisive when action is needed Respects and applies ethical principles Promotes the highest quality of practice, education, and research Is unbiased Is interested and motivated Seeks learning opportunities and has insight into personal educational needs, strengths, and limitations Seeks help, appropriately acknowledges, and learns from mistakes Recognises and seeks to address unprofessional behaviour in others Manages time and organises self effectivelyWears appropriate attire and has good personal hygiene Is accessible, punctual, and reliable

-Can communicate effectively with patients, relatives and carers. • Can communicate effectively with members of the multi-professional healthcare team and other agencies.
+Scope of Practice Is able to perform independently Can communicate effectively with patients, relatives, and carers.
+Can communicate effectively with members of the multi-professional healthcare team and other agencies.
 Can maintain accurate and legible records.
-Can involve patients, dependants and carers in decisions about care and treatment as appropriate to the critical care setting.
-Is able to perform Can respect cultural and religious beliefs and demonstrate an awareness of the impact of independently these beliefs on care of the critically ill patient and their dependants and carers. independently Can ensure patient confidentiality and apply legal frameworks related to patient information.
+Can involve patients, dependants, and carers in decisions about care and treatment as appropriate to the critical care setting.
+Can respect cultural and religious beliefs and demonstrate an awareness of the impact of these beliefs on care of the critically ill patient and their dependants and carers.
+Can ensure patient confidentiality and apply legal frameworks related to patient information.
 Can take responsibility for safe patient care appropriate to level of practice.
 Can formulate clinical decisions within their area of practice with respect for ethical and legal principles in the multidisciplinary team context.
 Is aware of the implications of consent and relevant issues as applied to the critical care environment